Visit Takealot first when you are shopping online.

 It is necessary to sign-up for a Takealot account but this is fairly painless.
 With an account you can sign up for the newsletter that will keep you informed of their daily deals and specials.
 There is a Takealot mobile app available at the Google Play and Apple app stores and as an incentive there are app only discounts.

 Payment options including VISA and Mastercard debit and credit cards.
 EFT, bank deposits , C.O.D., mobicred, iPay, Payfast, Discovery, sBucks, eBucks and others.

-More recently Takelot merged with the Kalahari, the oldest online store in South Africa.
-Takealot has 19 categories that carry over 9 million products.
-Some of their items are drop shipped, meaning that it has to be ordered from a supplier which can mean significant delays in delivery.
+Takealot offers free delivery for orders over R450.
+Some of their items are drop shipped, meaning that it has to be ordered from a supplier which can mean delays in delivery.
 This is indicated in the product description.
-The huge amount of items they hold in stock means that this is likely to be for more obscure items.
+No worries though as Takealot holds huge amounts of items in stock in Cape Town and Johannesburg.

 Takealot has a 30 days returns policy on most items and they send a courier to collect the item and they cover the cost of that, and of getting the item back to you.